ybonnetain/react-native-pdf-reader/README.md

 # react-native-pdf-reader

-RN component to embed a local PDF
+RN component to render a local PDF from a file URI

 ## Getting started

+From react-native 0.61+ it will auto linked using podspec file

+Else, for previous versions

 `$ npm install react-native-pdf-reader --save`